 International Business, Strategy and Innovation Discipline Group

-The International Business, Strategy and Innovation (IBSI) group comprises of teachers and researchers whose work draws on multiple disciplines including economics, sociology, psychology, anthropology, information systems and political science.
+The International Business, Strategy and Innovation (IBSI) group comprises teachers and researchers whose work draws on multiple disciplines including economics, sociology, psychology, anthropology, information systems and political science.

-Key areas of specialism within the IBSI Group include:
+Key areas of specialism within the IBSI group include:

 - Entrepreneurship in Emerging Markets

 The international business environment is highly turbulent and complex.
 The diversity of customer preferences, country cultures, economic status, decision-making approaches and organisational practices, makes international management highly challenging.
 This is particularly the case when institutional characteristics vary dramatically between domestic and foreign markets, from formal regulatory controls to informal social network ties.

 The problems facing managers and organisations in today’s global economy are centred on the need to enhance the effectiveness of managerial practices and cross-cultural collaborations between individuals, teams and organisations that cut across different international contexts.